A Message from the Lady of the Sea

 He was rather short, but strongly-built, and must have been about 50.
 In the solemn tone of voice his son adopted to answer questions in class, he greeted me and asked where he could find the principal’s office.
 I asked him why he needed to speak to the principal and he told me he had to take his son out of school.
 I immediately thought that he would need some kind of divine intervention to get the principal to agree to that, but I wasn’t going to be the one to dash his hopes—it wasn’t my place—so I chose instead to remain silent, smile at him and point him toward the principal’s office.
 People have the right to entertain hope.
 He, however, must have read the skepticism in my face, because he proceeded to offer me the context needed to understand his decision.

-“The rose fields that surround ...Read more
+“The rose fields ...Read more

 The Hole